 It seems obvious to have food, water and prescriptions prepared before going into operation; however, it can be easy to forget.
 Healthy, easy-to-digest food like sautéed vegetables, fresh fruit smoothies and other high-fiber meals should be prepped prior, plenty of drinkable water should be available and prescriptions should be picked up from the pharmacy all before the surgery date.

 Again, these are just a few of the many important things to do prior to surgery.
-Your medical professionals whether at Kuether Brain & Spine or elsewhere, will educate you on all necessary arrangements and guidelines.
+Your medical professionals, including the staff at Kuether Brain and Spine, can help educate you on all necessary arrangements and guidelines.

 Entry Filed under:

 Sharon Stone is famous for her roles in movies like Basic Instinct (1992) and Casino (1995); however, in 2001, almost 17 years ago, Sharon Stone lost stability in everything: her career, her family and most importantly, her health.
 After checking into the emergency room for an extremely painful headache, Stone learned she was experiencing a cerebral hemorrhage in her brain.
 A cerebral hemorrhage, according to Healthline, is “when blood suddenly bursts into brain tissue causing damage to the brain.”
 Blunt trauma, high blood pressure or a brain aneurysm bursting can cause a cerebral hemorrhage.
 Any internal bleeding, especially in the brain, needs immediate medical attention.